aquasecurity/starboard/docs/settings.md

 )"
 ```

-To set the GitHub token used by Trivy in `Standalone` mode add the
-`trivy.githubToken` value to the `starboard` secret instead:
+To set the GitHub token used by Trivy add the `trivy.githubToken` value to the `starboard-trivy-config` Secret:

 ```
 GITHUB_TOKEN=<your token>

-kubectl patch secret starboard -n <starboard_operator> \
+kubectl patch secret starboard-trivy-config -n <starboard_operator> \
   --type merge \
   -p "$(cat <<EOF
 {